slickqa/slickqa.github.io/index.markdown

 Slick is a web app that helps you organize your testing infrastructure.
 That means slick does what most test or quality management applications do.
 It keeps track of test cases, projects, results of tests, etc.  One of the main goals of slick is to make it really easy for engineers and analysts to do their jobs.
-Slick's goal is to look nice, give management what they need, and get out of the way for those using it.
+Slick should look nice, give management what they need, and get out of the way for those using it.

 What can it do?